 All my work is the work of exploration and love.
 Enjoy.

 Hello!
-My name is Pan, and I am new to Mansonian Institute, but not new to Burning Man.
-I am excited to be part of Mansonian Institute this year.
+My name is Pan, and I am excited to be part of Burning Man again this year.

 Karen Christians (Suki) and I (Sumner, playa name Pan) have conducted a Pendant Project workshop for BRC Citizens since 2006.
 It has been our way of gifting and honoring the incredible art at Burning Man by making our own art, small, accessible and wearable.

 Beginning with the lost wax method, I hand carve pendants in green wax, and cast in bronze.
 Workshop participants embellish the pendants employing two-part resin and a variety of colors from dry paint pigments, makeup, sand, playa, ash and even fretted glass from the man burn.
 Adapting the process from enamel champlevé, a resin piece cures in about an hour.
 Once hard, the filled backing is water sanded, revealing the outline of the man in all his colorful glory, in fire!